-Workforce Innovation and Opportunity Act (WIOA) proficient Arapahoe/Douglas Works! employees will be available at the comprehensive center, as well as at satellite locations.
+WIOA-proficient Arapahoe/Douglas Works! employees will be available at our comprehensive center, as well as at our satellite locations.
 Arapahoe/Douglas Works!
-WIOA program employees will travel, as needed and appropriate, to various off-site and partner locations to ensure access and customer service.
+WIOA program employees will travel, as needed and appropriate, to various offsite and partner locations to ensure access and customer service.

 Arapahoe/Douglas Works! office locations make available access to computers and other office technology, which may include, but is not limited to; telephones, copiers, printers, and scanners.

-The comprehensive, main office location is co-located with Wagner-Peyser career services, veterans programs, Trade Adjustment Assistance (TAA), Temporary Assistance for Needy Families (TANF)/Colorado Works (CW), and Employment First (EF)/Supplemental Nutrition Assistance Program (SNAP) Employment and Training Program (E&T).
+Our comprehensive, main office location is co-located with Wagner-Peyser career services, veterans programs, Trade Adjustment Assistance (TAA), Temporary Assistance for Needy Families (TANF)/Colorado Works, and Employment First (EF)/Supplemental Nutrition Assistance Program (SNAP)/Employment and Training Program (E&T).